mailtruck/longma/README.md

 * ability to output to tar.gz or zip
 * flag for lazy quotes on/off
 * flag for srict records per row flags
+* flag to include or exclude header/columns in file chunks
+* command to combine file chunks back into a single large csv file
+* make binaries available to download?
+* gui?

 ## Todo

 * fix license wars

+---

+⚓